-It’s not uncommon for pregnant women to experience changes in emotions - you may feel moody or tearful or angry from time to time.
-However, if you feel that you are tired all the time, have lost interest in yourself or your pregnancy, always feel down or anxious or angry, or can’t sleep, then you may have antenatal depression.
+It’s not uncommon for women to experience changing emotions during pregnancy - you may feel moody or tearful or angry from time to time.
+However, if you feel that you are tired all the time, have lost interest in yourself or your pregnancy, always feel down or anxious or angry, or can’t sleep, then you may have prenatal depression.

 Pregnancy is generally seen as a time of cheerfulness, fulfilment and joy.
-Perhaps because of this, depression during pregnancy can be difficult both for you and the people around you to accept and recognise.
+Perhaps because of this, depression in pregnancy can be difficult both for women - who often feel guilty about not feeling happy - and the people around them to accept and recognise.

-- how you feel about going through such a major life-stage changing event.
+- How you feel about going through such a major life-changing event.

-- the restrictions to your lifestyle that motherhood will place on you.
+- The restrictions to your lifestyle that motherhood might place on you.

 - Don’t try to be ‘superwoman’.
 Try to do less and make sure that you don’t get over-tired.

-- Do find someone you can talk to.
+- Find someone you can talk to.
 If you don’t have a close friend you can turn to, try NCT’s Early Days groups.
 Your local group can be very supportive both before and after childbirth.

-- Do go to antenatal classes.
+- Go to antenatal classes.
 If you have a partner, take them with you.
 If not, take a friend or relative.

-- Don't stop antidepressant medication during pregnancy without medical advice.
-Around seven in 10 women who stop antidepressants in pregnancy relapse if they stop the medication.
+- Don't stop (or change) ntidepressant medication during pregnancy without medical advice.
+Around seven in 10 women who stop antidepressants in pregnancy relapse if they stop their medication.
 You need to discuss the risks and benefits of continuing treatment in pregnancy and while breastfeeding (see section below).

-- Do keep in touch with your GP and your health visitor if you have had depression before.
+- Keep in touch with your GP and your health visitor if you have had depression before.
 Any signs of depression in pregnancy or PND can be recognised early.

-- Do make sure that you have treatment for depression in pregnancy.
+- Make sure that you have treatment for depression in pregnancy.
 This may be a talking therapy or medication.

-- Do accept offers of help from friends and family.
+- Accept offers of help from friends and family.

-Postnatal depression (PND) is more likely to occur if you have experienced depression before so you may find it helpful to look at our article Your feelings after birth and postnatal depression.
+Postnatal depression (PND) is more likely to occur if you have experienced depression before so you may find it helpful to look at our article here.

 NICE publishes a booklet Mental health problems during pregnancy and after giving birth covering antenatal and postnatal depression.